maxerling/landing-page-project/README.md

 Change 'Om Oss' by adding more content, something similar to the Figma description.

-When it comes to future projects I'm planning on trying Bulma or Tailwind CSS to see if it will make the styling part easier and more coherent.
+For future frontend projects I will start off with focusing on design principles and get a better understanding of that.

 Overall I'm happy and proud of myself.